 |Serving Size Adult||2-3 Cupcakes||1-2 Cupcakes||0.5 Cupcake|

 If you’ve ever made cupcakes, then chances are you have made regular size cupcakes.
+The standard cupcake size is the most popular one to make.
 But, what if I told you there are so many other different cupcake sizes out there for you to try?